-52. Where a person registers on a date later than the date he becomes liable to be registered, he is entitled to claim input tax incurred on:
+57. Where a person registers on a date later than the date he has to be registered, he is entitled to claim input tax incurred on:

-- (a) goods held on hand at the time he is liable to be registered; and - (b) goods or services used in making taxable supplies during the period he became liable to be registered.
+- (a) goods held on hand at the time he has to be registered; and - (b) goods or services used in making taxable supplies during the period he has to be registered.

-An individual is liable to be registered on 1 January 2016.
+An individual has to be registered on 1 January 2016.
 However, he comes forward to be registered on 1 April 2016.

-- (i) At the time he is liable to be registered he holds stocks with input tax valued at RM30,000 and capital goods whose residual value is RM1,500,000. - (ii) He has incurred input tax amounting to RM10,000 for supplies made during the period of late registration.
+(i) At the time he has to be registered he holds stocks with input tax valued at RM30,000 and capital goods whose residual value is RM1,500,000.

+(ii) He has incurred input tax amounting to RM10,000 for supplies made during the period of late registration.